browserengineering/book/book/animations.md

 - Compositing is necessary for smooth and threaded visual effect animations, and generally not feasible (at least at present) for layout-inducing animations.

-- Input-driven animations have tight performance constraints, and so must generally be composited to behave well.

 Outline
 =======